eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 # Process scheduling
 {:.no_toc}

 Scheduling processes is one of the core roles of the kernel.
-This section is about how Linux schedules process.
+To understand Linux, you must understand process scheduling.

 ## Table of contents
 {: .no_toc  }